Business Compliance12 min read1 May 2026

 Criminal penalties: Many licensing acts include imprisonment of up to 12 months for serious violations.

-Managing Compliance Across Multiple Licences
+Managing Multiple Licences

-For businesses managing fewer than 3 licences, a spreadsheet and calendar reminders may suffice.
-Beyond that, the risk of missing a renewal or failing to update a qualification becomes significant enough to warrant a proper system.
+A compliance management platform tracks active licences with expiry dates, upcoming deadlines, staff certifications, and inspection schedules.
+For businesses with fewer than 3 licences, a well-maintained spreadsheet and calendar may suffice.
+Beyond that, the risk of missing something justifies a proper system.

 Simplify Your Compliance